Travel Guide to Lima, Peru - An Underrated City

 Spilling out over 40 miles along the desert coast, Peru’s clamorous capital is one of South America’s biggest metropolises: only Brazil’s São Paolo has a bigger population.
 As a result, it comes with the cachet that only stylish international cities can muster: the continent’s best food scene, with São Paolo again its only challenger, and several of its finest museums.

 Lima segues between colonial charm in its UNESCO-listed historic core, stylish coastal suburbs, and of course, plenty of urban sprawl.
-And the city stashes an improbable variety of different experiences within its mighty expanse, from preserved pre-Colombian ruins smack in a modern neighborhood and an ancient citadel on the outskirts to boat trips and clifftop paragliding.
+And the city stashes an improbable variety of different experiences within its mighty expanse, from preserved pre-Colombian ruins smack in a modern neighborhood to an ancient citadel on the outskirts.
+There are also good boat trips and clifftop paragliding.

 Yet despite all this, Lima is relatively undiscovered by outsiders.
 Almost all travelers arrive here to begin their explorations of Peru, but precious few actually spend any time in the capital.
 More famed attractions elsewhere and the hubbub and the hugeness of the city make people leave all too soon, departing straight away for distant places in the mountains, jungle, or desert coast.
 This is, of course, a very good reason to actually stick around.